-In accordance with provisions within the inter-company loan agreement, the Company has requested the reimbursement of the impairment charges incurred to date (see Note 9).
-Similarly, NWEN (Finance), the parent company, has requested the reimbursement of the impairment charges it has incurred on the loan with the Company (Note 32)
+In accordance with provisions within the inter-company loan agreement, the Company has requested the reimbursement of the impairment charges incurred to date (Note 9).
+Similarly, NWEN (Holdings) has requested the reimbursement of the impairment charges it has incurred on the loan with the Company (Note 32).
+No impairment assessment is required for financial assets held at FVTPL.